FAQs - Coronavirus

 What do I do if a member of staff or child in my setting develops symptoms?

-If anyone in the setting becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they must be sent home and advised to follow COVID-19 guidance for households with possible or confirmed coronavirus (COVID-19) infection, which sets out that they must self-isolate for at least 10 days and should arrange to have a PCR test to see if they have coronavirus.
+If anyone in the setting becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they must be sent home and advised to follow COVID-19 guidance for households with possible or confirmed coronavirus (COVID-19) infection, which sets out that they must self-isolate for their full isolation period and should arrange to have a PCR test to see if they have coronavirus.

 If a child is awaiting collection, they should be moved, if possible, to a room where they can be isolated behind a closed door with appropriate adult supervision.
 Ideally, a window should be opened for ventilation.
 If it is not possible to isolate them, move them to an area which is at least 2 metres away from other people.
 If they need to go to the bathroom while waiting to be collected, they should be taken to a separate bathroom if possible with enhanced cleaning in place.